 is north-west of Mahé and about 4 km away.
 With a diving depth of 40-50ft there are batfish and sergeant fish.
 At Beau Vallon Bay about 4 km from the beach police station is the BV1 dive site.
 The special attraction are two large coral sticks separated by a narrow corridor and corals.
 Some parts of the corals are broken up, especially by the violent monsoon storms that come in again and again, but they still attract many fish: Batfish glide around the divers and king perch come in large shoals.

 is north-west of Mahé and about 0.8 km away.
 With a diving depth of 40-85ft there are eagle rays, soft corals and helmet shells.
-This coral reef runs parallel to the coast and is less than 1km from Le Corsair (unfortunately burnt down in 2011) Restaurant at Bel Ombre.
-Between two big coral sticks is the best diving spot.
+This coral reef runs parallel to the coast and is less than 1km from the (unfortunately burnt down in 2011) Le Corsair Restaurant near Bel Ombre.
+Between two big coral sticks is the best dive site.

 is north-west of Mahé and about 0.8 km away.
 With a dive depth of 56-82ft there are red snapper and grouper.
 The two shipwrecks were sunk by the Professional Divers Association Seychelles, the Seychelles People's Navy and the Victoria Port Authority at Corsais Reef to make the dive site more interesting in the west of the reef.
 The sites are marked with buoys.
 Many fish, including the Bourzwa, have been attracted by this measure.
 One of the dive spots!